 Cities in Bavaria

-An introduction to the 10 biggest cities in Bavaria (after Munich)
+A quick guide to the 10 biggest cities in Bavaria after Munich

 1. Nuremberg (German: Nürnberg)